AllskyTeam/allsky/README.md

 You will need to install Raspbian on your Raspberry Pi.
 Follow [this link](https://www.raspberrypi.org/documentation/installation/installing-images/) for information on how to do it.

-Make sure you have a working internet connection by setting it either through the GUI or [the terminal](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
-The GUI is highly recommended since it simplifies administration of the AllSky software.
+Make sure you have a working internet connection by setting it either through the WebUI or [the terminal](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
+The WebUI is **highly** recommended since it simplifies administration of the AllSky software.

 1. Start by installing git.
 You may already have it installed:
     ```shell